aleroses/English/InUse/Basic Grammar in Use.md

 1. She's been to Peru twice.
 2. She's been to South Korea once.
 3. She's never won a race.
-4. She's flew in a helicopter a few times.
+4. She's flown in a helicopter a few times.

 Now write about yourself.
 How often have you done these things?

 5. I've never been to New York.
-6. I've never played tennis.
+6. I've never played tennis many times.
 7. I've never driven a truck.
 8. I've been late for work or school a few times.

 #### 16.3 Mary is 65 years old.
 She has had an interesting life.
 What has she done?

 1. She has had many different jobs.
-2. She
+2. She has traveled all over the world.
+3. She has done a lot of interesting things.
+4. She has been married three times.
+5. She has written 10 books.
+6. She has met a lot of interesting people.

 #### 16.4 Complete the sentences.
 Use the present perfect.

+1. I've seen that woman before, but I can't remember her name.
+2. "Have you ever played golf?"
+"Yes, I play golf a lot."
+3. Have you ever written a poem?
+"Yes, in high school."
+4. "Does Emma know Sam?"
+"No, she has never met him."
+5. Amanda and Josh have lots of books, and they have read all of them.
+6. I have never been to Australia, but my brother has been there twice.
+7. Danielle's favorite movie is Only Tomorrow.
+She has seen it five times, but I have never seen it.
+8. I have traveled by plane, bus, and train.
+Someday, I want to take a trip by boat.

 > Answer Key to Exercises 273 or 283